MobileSheets

 Viewing Songs

 MobileSheets provides a number of useful features that makes it more than just a simple viewer.
-You can access quick setlist features (including adding songs on the go), bookmarks, link points (to deal with repeats of sections), and a full-featured metronome.
-Some features that will be coming soon include annotation support and chord lookup.
-Continue to learn about the graphics overlay and the different sections.
+You can access quick setlist features (including adding songs on the go), bookmarks, link points (to deal with repeats of sections), annotations, and a full-featured metronome.
+Continue on to learn about the graphics overlay and all of the mentioned features.

 The Image Overlay

-While viewing your song in MobileSheets, if you tap on the center of the screen, an overlay will pop up.
-This overlay provides you with the ability to skip pages, adjust the zoom, playback audio, adjust the setlist, play the metronome, etc. Once you are done with the overlay, you can just tap in the center again to hide it.
-There is also a sliding window that can be accessed by tapping the handle on the right side of the screen.
-This sliding window contains most of the overlay content such as the setlist, bookmarks, link points, and metronome.
+While viewing your song in MobileSheets, if you tap on the center of the screen, an overlay will be displayed on top of your score.
+This overlay provides you with a title bar with information and several buttons, a page slider for skipping pages, a global zoom adjustment, audio playback, setlist controls, and more.
+At any time, you can tap the center of the screen to hide the overlay.
+You can also tap the numbers displayed for pages and the zoom level to bring up a dialog that allows for precise entry.
+There is also a sliding window in the overlay that automatically pops out if you tap any of the buttons at the bottom right.
+You can also hide or show this sliding window by tapping the handle on the right side of the screen.
+This sliding window contains most of the overlay content such as setlist management, bookmarks, link points, the audio player and the metronome.
 To switch between the content that is shown, you need to tap the buttons shown in the bottom right.
 While the overlay hides everything by default, you can configure the Settings such that certain pieces of the overlay are always shown if desired.
 You can see the overlay below:

 Quick Setlist Editing

-In case you were wondering, the locks the orientation of the tablet.
-The button activates the auto-start metronome feature that makes it so the metronome will automatically switch settings and start playing when a new song is switched to.
-The button starts automatic scrolling, and the determines what drives the automatic scrolling – the metronome or a fixed selection .
+- This determines what drives the automatic scrolling – the metronome or a fixed selection .
 The automatic scrolling works by delaying for a period of time, scrolling a fraction of the page, and delaying again.
-Increasing the tempo of the metronome, or the signature can have a big impact on the scrolling.
+Increasing the tempo of the metronome or the signature can have a big impact on the scrolling.
 All of the metronome settings can be saved per song, and the auto-scrolling selection is saved, so once you dial in the perfect settings for a song, you don’t have to remember them again.

 Bookmarks